renxida/cedar.ren/terms/kpot.md

 - Make the perfect pot!
 - Make 1000 pots.
 Go.

 Guess who ends up making the better final pot?
+The kpotters!

-The 1000-potters.
-They probably didn't get anywhere close to 1000 pots, but they practiced a bunch, tried a lot of things, broke a lot of things.
+They practiced a bunch, tried a lot of things, broke a lot of things.
 Got better faster.

-1-potter planned. k-potters potted.
+While the 1-potter planned and thought really really hard.

+Don't be planning.

 Go pot!